fandora-network/docs/docs/develop/network-details/genesis-contracts.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Here you will find a list of contracts deployed on Polygon together with their initial address, that is, their location on the blockchain.
+Here you will find a list of contracts deployed on fandora together with their initial address, that is, their location on the blockchain.

 <Tabs
   defaultValue="mainnet"
   values={[
-    { label: 'Polygon-Mainnet', value: 'mainnet', },
+    { label: 'fandora-Mainnet', value: 'mainnet', },
     { label: 'Mumbai-Testnet', value: 'mumbai', },
   ]
 }>